Lou Holtz (actor): Career

 In the 1930s, while still appearing on Broadway, Holtz left New York twice for London and appeared in two hits at the London Palladium: Laughter Over London and Transatlantic Rhythm.
 Also in the 1930s, Holtz became a regular on radio.
 He had long stints on The Rudy Vallee Show, The Paul Whiteman Show and others.
 Holtz ended with several radio shows of his own, including The Lou Holtz Laugh Club.
 One of the regulars on that show was Fanny Brice.
 In 1939, Frances Upton appeared with him on WABC-Columbia 10 p.m. on Fridays.
 Holtz' last two shows on Broadway were Priorities of 1942 and Star Time (1944).

 Holtz' career after the mid-1940s consisted of high-end club dates, including headlining in Las Vegas, and television appearances on variety shows.
 He appeared on The Ed Sullivan Show twice in 1957 and The Tonight Show Starring Johnny Carson twice in the 1960s.
 He appeared on Jack Paar's Tonight Show more than 20 times, and appeared on Steve Allen's Tonight Show seven times.
 In 1973, Holtz turned 80 years old but still appeared on the Merv Griffin Show throughout the 1970s.

 Holtz's other credits include the feature film Follow The Leader (1930).
 This film starred Ed Wynn with a large supporting role for Holtz.
 The film was based on the musical that Wynn and Holtz starred in on Broadway called Manhattan Mary.
 The film also was the first movie that stars Ginger Rogers and Ethel Merman appeared.
 Holtz also starred in the Columbia musical short School for Romance in 1934, which co-starred a then unknown Betty Grable.
 Holtz' early standup comedy routine was memorialized in a 1929 Vitaphone short.

 In an interview with the Los Angeles Times in 1989, George Burns was asked who the greatest comedian was that he ever saw.
 Burns replied that it was Jack Benny, but Burns named Holtz and several others as coming right after Benny.

 Personal life

 Holtz married Rita Boland, and then divorced, married Phyllis Gilman, and then divorced.

 In the 1940s, Holtz retired to Los Angeles.
 In 1962, Holtz married his third wife, Gloria Warfield, who remained with him until his death in 1980.
 In 1963, Holtz and his wife moved to Los Angeles and gave birth to a son, Lou Jr. In 1965, Holtz and his wife, had another son, Richard.

-Holtz' final years were spent going to Hillcrest Country Club in Los Angeles for lunch daily and sitting at the famous round table of comedians, which included performers like George Burns, Jack Benny, the Marx Brothers, Milton Berle, and George Jessel.
+Holtz' final years were spent going to Hillcrest Country Club in Los Angeles for lunch daily and sitting at a round table of comedians, which included performers like George Burns, Jack Benny, the Marx Brothers, Milton Berle, and George Jessel.